 For us some of the other complexes were closed so sadly we didn’t get as many photos inside during this trip than we probably could have during another visit.

 As of additional note.
-There is a lot of walking and a decent amount of it can be considered strenuous.
+There is a lot of walking and a decent amount of is partially strenuous.
 Be sure to bring water with you, good footwear.

 * * * * *

 From Tbilisi the best way to get to David Gareja is via mini-buses that leave from Liberty Square.
 They are easy to identify and you’ll definitely find touts and people directing you in the right way.
 I did have the benefit myself of traveling with a friend who spoke Georgian and had been several times.

 Cost 25GEL, Time 2.5 hrs.
 Mini-buses depart at 11am daily